Lady Eaton College

 We respectfully acknowledge that we are on the traditional territory of the Mississauga Anishinaabeg.
 We offer our gratitude to First Peoples for their care for, and teachings about, our earth and our relations.
 May we honour those teachings.

 Lady Eaton College is the second oldest college on the Symons Campus of Trent University.
 It was established in 1968 and is named in honour of Flora McCrea Eaton, who helped support the university during its founding.
-For forty-five years, Lady Eaton has been a home-away-from-home for thousands of Trent graduates.
+For many years, Lady Eaton has been a home-away-from-home for thousands of Trent graduates.